-- You will turn in assignments online via Canvas. - Assignments will be due approximately every other week. - See below for late policy.
+- You will turn in assignments online via Canvas. - Assignments will be due approximately every other week. - We will not accept late assignments.

 Feel free to work together on the assignments.
-Unless explicitly stated, each student is required to write and submit independent answers.
+Unless explicitly stated, each student is required to write and submit independent answer sheets.
 This means that word-for-word copies will not be accepted and will be viewed as academic dishonesty.
 If you work with other students, you must list the students in your study group at the top of your assignment.
 If you fail to do so, you will receive a score of zero.